MESD/SettingsBundle/Resources/doc/node-definition-programer-reference.md

 ####Array Node:

-**Note:**

-> Array nodes hold an array of values for each setting.
-Each array node needs
-> a `prototype` definition which defines the type of data contained within the
-> array.
-The prototype must be one of the base types (integer, float, string,
-> or boolean) and the prototype definition must contain all of the attributes
-> the base type requires. i.e. String type requires a 'length' attribute.
+Array nodes hold an array of values for each setting.
+Each array node needs a `prototype` definition which defines the type of data contained within the array.
+The prototype must be one of the base types (integer, float, string, or boolean) and the prototype definition must contain all of the attributes the base type requires. i.e. String type requires a 'length' attribute.

 #####Array Node (Integer prototype example):